-Dirty Harry Premiere in San Francisco (Updated last year)
+Dirty Harry Premiere in San Francisco (Updated over a year ago)

-Tags: clint eastwood, don siegel, interviews, john brody, loews theater, market street, mayor joseph alioto, progressive labor party, rolf peterson
+Tags: clint eastwood, don siegel, interviews, john brody, loews theater, market street, mayor joseph alioto, progressive labor party, rolfe peterson

 Comments